soldair/node-forkfriend/README.md

 there are a some obvious use cases.
 - sending loads of data to a cluster of distinct worker processes. (event queue processing / subscribers)
-- keeping workers running from a light managment process.
+- keeping one or many kinds of worker process clusters running from a light managment process.

 ## example